Unite-Hacks/unitehacks-register/README.md

 # Register
-This is the registration form that was used for [Assemble!](https://github.com/hackclub/assemble)
+This is the registration form that was used for [Unite Hacks!](https://github.com/Unite-Hacks/unitehacks-register.git)

 ## Setup